ibm-cloud-docs/SecureGateway/securegateway_auto-start.md

 ### Upstart
 {: #auto-start-upstart}

-### Starting the client
-{: #upstart-start}

-If you using the upstart capability so that the Secure Gateway client runs automatically at system startup you have to check its configuration first (/etc/ibm/sgenvironment.conf).
+If you using the upstart capability so that the Secure Gateway client runs automatically at system startup, you have to check its configuration first (/etc/ibm/sgenvironment.conf).
 Once you have configured the upstart service you can use the following command to start it:

 ```
 sudo initctl start securegateway_client